Power-Components/powergrid-demo/README.md

 This repository provides a fully configured PowerGrid implementation on a [Laravel 9](https://laravel.com/) project.

+⚡ Check the PowerGrid Table: [app/Http/Livewire/DishesTable.php](https://github.com/Power-Components/powergrid-demo/blob/main/app/Http/Livewire/DishesTable.php).

 <br/>

 😎 This repository is kept up-to-date so you can use it as reference for your projects.

 📚 See the [Documentation](https://livewire-powergrid.com/) for more information about configuration and features.

-❇️ Please check [PowerGrid](https://github.com/Power-Components/livewire-powergrid) main repository to see the latest changes on the package.
+❇️ Visit [PowerGrid](https://github.com/Power-Components/livewire-powergrid) main repository to see the latest changes on the package.

 <br/>